-An art deco bookstore with a the most beautiful gilded staircase.
+An art deco bookstore with the most beautiful gilded staircase.
 A castle more colorful and crazy than Neuschwanstein.
 Rocky coasts and white beach sands and surf.
 Port wine.
-Grilled suckling pig prawns bigger than your hand.
+Grilled suckling pig and prawns bigger than your hand.
 Colorful tiled homes.
 The most elegant capital city in Europe.
 An 18th century Baroque library.
 Lighthouses at the ends of the Earth.
-Portugal is full of beautiful surprises, and for these, and so many other reasons, it’s become one of my favorite destinations.
+Portugal is full of beautiful surprises.
+Here’s a list of the best things to do in Portugal.

 Segovia is just over 50 miles away from central Madrid and a world apart.
-The UNESCO world heritage city, with its historic downtown, gothic cathedral, and soaring fortress of El Alcázar (which is said to have inspired Disney’s Cinderella castle), makes for an easy and worthy day trip from from Madrid.
+The UNESCO world heritage city has a historic downtown set against the backdrop of a Roman aqueduct, a gothic cathedral, and soaring fortress called El Alcázar, which is said to have inspired Disney’s Cinderella castle.

 Some of the best things I did in Madrid last week were totally free (or so cheap they might as well be).
 Eating African hot peppers and 6€ Senegalese stew in Lavapies (Madrid’s version of Queens), a week’s worth of free museum nights standing in awe in front of Guernica and Las Meninas, and staying out until 3AM with friends (and all the rest of Madrid).

 Athens was all protest art, the glow of the Acropolis at night, ancient ruins next to concrete apartment blocs, olive oil, homemade souvlaki, cold coffee, and nearly suffocating in an elevator with my husband and Greek colleague.
 Here’s a guide to surviving the Greek capital.
 Continue reading “Athens City Guide”